 Oral Hygiene: How to Keep Your Teeth and Gums Healthy

 The presence of braces makes it more difficult and time-consuming to properly clean your teeth.
 It’s important to maintain proper oral hygiene throughout treatment to prevent the formation of cavities, “permanent white scars,” and gum disease.
 Your orthodontic assistant will explain how to clean properly around braces when you begin treatment, but there are also instructions on our website.
-Drs.
-Durbin, Morris and Garner strongly recommend that you purchase a Waterpik to help aid cleaning around brackets, wires, and fixed retainers.
+Dr. Durbin strongly recommends that you purchase a Waterpik to help aid cleaning around brackets, wires, and fixed retainers.

 Affordable Braces Across Kentucky

-If you are interested in improving your smile and self-confidence, Drs.
-Durbin, Morris and Garner would love to speak to you!
+If you are interested in improving your smile and self-confidence, Dr. Durbin would love to speak to you!
 We specialize in providing affordable orthodontic treatment for children and adults.
 We offer traditional metal braces, clear ceramic braces, Invisalign, and Invisalign Teen.
 We accept virtually all insurance plans and offer three flexible payment plans to help make orthodontic treatment affordable.
 At Kentucky Orthodontics & Invisalign, creating a smile that will last a lifetime is our number one priority.
 Please complete the form below to schedule your complimentary consultation!